apigeek/architect/README.md

         And error feature story works
         Then I assert this.name == "story"

-Dialect reads the GIVEN | WHEN | THEN sentences to build up a feature suite that initializes, executes features and make assertions.
+Architect reads the GIVEN | WHEN | THEN sentences to build up a feature suite that initializes, executes features and make assertions.

 I want to combine Stories into Epics
 =====================================